dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 - State Regulatory Data Providers
 - Others

-There are many methodologies, ranging from API calls, REST/GET, SQL Queries, Data Connectors, and more, that can be utilized to complete this task.
+There are many methodologies, ranging from API calls, REST/GET, SQL Queries, Data Connectors, and more, that can be utilized to complete the task of data collection.
 The methodology we will use is a data connector through python.
-To complete this task, you can import libraries into you python environment to support the data reading.
-However, many methods native to python's base package can be utilized without importing any additional libraries.
+To complete this task, you can import libraries into your python environment to support the reading of data.
+However, there are many methods native to python's base package that can be utilized without importing any additional libraries.
 The following documentation will assist in opening, reading, and closing files housing well location data.

 ```python